 Pizza may come to mind as a classic Italian food, but pepperoni?
 It's a completely American topping.

 Pepperoni has ascended to being the most beloved topping in America, according to a February 2019 poll from YouGov, a public opinion and data company.
 The company asked 1,212 pizza eaters about their top three pizza toppings.
 And it turns out, most respondents will take the meat lovers pizza, please.
 Fifty-two percent of respondents said pepperoni is their favorite pizza addition, followed by sausage (34%) and mushroom (31%).
 While that has changed in recent years, with some studies suggesting people are enjoying chicken pizza more, pepperoni still ranks as one of the most popular pizza toppings, especially in the U.S.

-But how did we get here?
+How did we get here?
 Why did we start peppering our pizzas with pepperoni?
 Experts say it comes down to the need for speed in pizza shops and the American palate.

 Who made the first pepperoni pizza?